christianmtr/my_django_template/README.md

 ```
 > Only works with Python 3.X, use `python3` if is necessary.

-3. Change the database backend in `settings.py` at line 72 and it parameters.
+3. Change the database parameters in `settings.py` at line 77.

 4. Install dependencies from `requirements.txt` by running:
 ```
 pip install -r requirements.txt
 ```
-> Install database driver if its necessary.

 5. Create migration files:
 ```